-Get a fresh start this spring as you make over your makeup bag for ultimate beauty.
+Get a fresh start this spring by giving your makeup bag a makeover.

 With most of us staying indoors this season, it’s an incredible opportunity to clear out our minds and makeup bags for a bit of spring cleaning.
 While you may encounter a bit of dust and shadow fallout at the bottom of your makeup bag, you’ll also experience nostalgia and a newfound appreciation for the products that help you feel beautiful every day.

 Lay out all your makeup